ed-sivick/19-employee_directory/README.md

 # 19-Employee Directory
 ___
 ## Objective
-Create a employee directory with React, and break up the application's UI into components; manage component state; and respond to user events.
+Create an employee directory with React, and break up the application's UI into components; manage component state; and respond to user events.
 ___
 ## Table of Contents
 * [User_Story](#user_story)